 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-- Cover tightly with foil and bake for 30 minutes, Will serve 12 people.
+- Cover tightly with foil and bake for 20 minutes.
+Uncover the last 10 minutes until the cheese is lightly browned and bubbly.
+Will serve 12 people.

 So, I will make a Fiesta Dinner Salad:

-Since everyone has their favorite dressing, I offer Ranch, Bleu Cheese, and Oil & Vinegar, and Thousand Island.
+Since everyone has their favorite dressing, I'll offer Ranch, Bleu Cheese, and Oil & Vinegar, and Salsa.